George Washington U. president’s ‘rocky’ term comes to an end

 LeBlanc came to GWU for a five-year term after working for more than a decade as the University of Miami’s chief academic and budget officer.
 He helped raise the Florida school’s national profile and cemented it as a national research institution.

-For many, the problems started about a year after LeBlanc’s arrival, when his administration invested in consulting services from the Disney Institute — the professional development arm of the Walt Disney Co. — to administer campus surveys.
+For some professors, the problems started about a year after LeBlanc’s arrival, when his administration invested in consulting services from the Disney Institute — the professional development arm of the Walt Disney Co. — to administer campus surveys.
+The move was criticized for its price tag and for being made without faculty input.
 More backlash came in 2019 after LeBlanc unveiled now-defunct plans to cut undergraduate enrollment by 20 percent over five years and increase the number of students studying science, technology, engineering and math — a plan that faculty members said was made without their being consulted and which they said could make the campus less racially and economically diverse.

 Then, in February 2020, a student asked LeBlanc whether the university would support measures including divesting from fossil fuel companies if most students approved.
 “Doesn’t matter,” LeBlanc replied.
-“What if the majority of the students agreed to shoot all the black people here?
+“What if the majority of the students agreed to shoot all the Black people here?
 Do I say, ‘Ah, well the majority voted?’
 No.” He apologized after a video of the interaction spread on social media.

 By April of that year, more than 120 faculty members had called for LeBlanc’s resignation, accusing him of racism and saying the pandemic had heightened their concerns about the president’s leadership.
 Anticipating a budget shortfall, the university — like others throughout the country — announced plans during the summer of 2020 to lay off staff and cut salaries.